4.9. named-checkzone --- Zone master file syntax checker

 4.9.2.
 Description

 named-checkzone checks the syntax and integrity of a zone master file.
 It performs the same checks as named does when loading a zone.
-This makes named-checkzone useful for checking zone files before configuring them into a name server.
+This makes named-checkzone useful for checking zone files before configuring them to be loaded into a nameserver.

 4.9.3.
 Options